cansik/open-azure-kinect/README.md

 transformed_color = transform.align_image_color_to_depth(color, depth_map)
 ```

+## Examples
+Please find more templates on how to use this library in the [examples](https://github.com/cansik/open-azure-kinect/tree/main/examples) folder.

 ## Development and Examples
 To run the examples or develop the library please install the `dev-requirements.txt` and `requirements.txt`.